nsaad31/Linear_Algebra_ICME_Workshops_2023/index.md

 # Workshop Materials

-## Pre-workshop Checklist
-TODO(instructor): enumerate what students need to take care of before the workshop.
-E.g.

-1. Download the following tools: ...
-2. Familiarize with the schedule posted below.

 ## Schedule
 TODO(instructor): Make sure the dates and times are accurate below for your course.
 E.g. replace `?`'s with the hour (or time-of-day)